4 Reasons Why I "Shouldn't" Have Reached Burnout As A Veterinarian

 4. I had candid conversations with my bosses.

-Those are some of the reasons why I was in denial that I was burnt out for a long time.
-That wasn’t part of the plan.
-I was doing everything “right”.
+Those are some of the reasons why I was in denial that I was burned out for a long time — it wasn’t part of the plan.
+I was trying to do everything “right”.
 I was living my dream.

-That’s why I created the Beat The Burnout videos and my coaching programs.
-So much of what we have normalized and been taught leads to health and success actually leads to the exact opposite.
+That’s why I created the Beat The Burnout videos and my other coaching programs.
+So much of what we have normalized and been taught leads to health and success often does the exact opposite — because it asks us to override our bodies, needs, and boundaries.

-The Beat The Burnout videos are a starting point to start reconnecting with all of you: body, mind, and heart so that you don’t go down the same road I did and suddenly find yourself where you least expected: burnt out.
+The Beat The Burnout videos are a starting point to start reconnecting with all of you: body, mind, and heart.
+So that you can start questioning the rules that don't actually support you...before burnout sneaks up on you like it did for me.

 0 comments